Becoming a CAG Devon group

 According to what you decided in your own group’s constitution, you will need to have named officer positions, such as (but not limited to) chair, secretary, and treasurer.
 You can read more about the roles of officers in the example constitution on our website.
 You appoint these officers at an Annual General Meeting (AGM) or Special General Meeting (SGM).
 You will need to inform the CAG team of the names and contact details of the appointed officers.

 All groups need to sign a formal agreement with CAG Devon to begin.
 A copy of the CAG Devon membership agreement is on our website.
 This outlines what you can expect from the CAG Devon network in terms of free support and what your group needs to do to be part of the CAG Devon network.
 In particular, the commitment to maintain records and regularly enter data about your events and activities into Resource CIT, our monitoring and evaluation portal.

 Read over the CAG Devon membership agreement

 Once you are happy with this document, it needs to be signed by your group’s officers and returned to the project staff using docusign.

 Open a bank account

 To manage your finances, we ask that you open a bank account within three months of becoming a CAG Devon member.
-CAG Devon staff can provide advice on opening bank accounts and templates to help you manage your accounts and submit your annual accounts report.
+This enables your group to receive donations, small grants and have financial autonomy.

 Once you have joined CAG Devon, a member of the team will send you a welcome pack of useful support documents and resources.
 Everything you need to know about starting up a group including how to recruit members, run meetings, organise events and projects, get publicity, measure your impact, find resources online.
 CAG Devon staff will be on hand to give advice and support.